aeternity/tutorials/deploy-with-init-params.md

 ## Step 2: Update your deploy.js

 Let's add some parameters to our example deploy script which can be found at **deployment/deploy.js**.
-The parameters of the init functions are always passed as an array.
+The parameters of the init functions are always passed as the second argument to the `deploy` function in form of an array .
 Here is how our new deploy script looks like:

 ```
 const Deployer = require('aeproject-lib').Deployer;